-- Records management.
+Records management.
 See Section 8.0.
-Even if the Suspension was taken with pay, the action shall be recorded in the Employee's Personnel File in the same manner as other disciplinary actions and has the same effect as a Suspension without pay for the purpose of recording disciplinary actions [ORC §124.34(A)]. - Contest.
-Grievance is permitted using the defined Grievance Procedure outside of the Probationary Period if the complaint falls within the definition of a Grievance.
+Even if the Suspension was taken with pay, the action shall be recorded in the Employee's Personnel File in the same manner as other disciplinary actions and has the same effect as a Suspension without pay for the purpose of recording disciplinary actions [ORC §124.34(A)].